Analysis | The NCAA tournament’s most vulnerable top seeds that could make early exits

 No. 2 Alabama (East)

-The Tide won the SEC regular season and postseason crowns and owns the second most efficient defense in the nation, but Alabama also sports some concerning statistical shortcomings that could keep Nate Oats’s group from reaching the Elite Eight.
+The Crimson Tide won the SEC regular season and postseason crowns and owns the second-most efficient defense in the nation, but Alabama also sports some concerning statistical shortcomings that could keep Nate Oats’s group from reaching the Elite Eight.

-Like Baylor, Alabama allows a lot of offensive rebounds (29.8 percent of misses, 245th in the nation heading into Selection Sunday), giving opponents extra shots and, potentially, points.
+Like Baylor, Alabama allows a lot of offensive rebounds (29.8 percent of misses, 245th in the nation heading into Selection Sunday), giving opponents extra shots and potentially points.
 The Tide also sees its possession stolen away more than 10 percent of the time (309th).
-Steals or live-ball turnovers can be devastating since they can lead to runouts and fast-break points.
+Steals or live-ball turnovers can be devastating because they can lead to runouts and fast-break points.

-Offensively, Alabama is super athletic but relies heavily on three-pointers — 40.2 percent of its points this season have come from threes, the 13th highest ratio in the nation.
+Offensively, Alabama is super athletic but relies heavily on three-pointers — 40.2 percent of its points this season have come from threes, the 13th-highest percentage in the nation.
 And while Jahvon Quinerly, John Petty Jr. and Josh Primo shoot well individually from three-point range, the Tide doesn’t shoot it all that well from deep as a team (130th in the nation at 35.1 percent).
-If one or more of that trio goes cold, as happened in a loss to Western Kentucky this season, it could spell trouble for Alabama’s tournament fate.
+If one or more of that trio go cold, as happened in a loss to Western Kentucky this season, it could spell trouble for Alabama’s tournament fate.

 If No. 7 seed Connecticut gets past Maryland in the first round, the Huskies fit the profile of a team that could upset Alabama.
 Like Wisconsin, the Huskies are under-seeded, profiling more like a No. 4 seed.
 They excel on the offensive glass (sixth in the nation at 36.8 percent), play solid defense (25th in adjusted defensive efficiency) and aren’t turnover prone themselves.
 And while No. 15 Iona doesn’t look particularly scary as a first-round foe for Alabama, the Gaels are coached by Hall of Famer Rick Pitino.